Site icon Women Fitness Org

 Skin & Hair Care Alerts For This Holi

-The festival of colours is round the corner and preperations are on for its celeberation.
-With the increasing use of chemical colours for celebrating Holi, all of us need to take some steps for preventing the skin, hair, eye damage and also know the correct methods of removing the colours.
+The festival of colours is around the corner, and preparations are on for its celebration.
+With the increasing use of chemical colours for celebrating Holi, we need to take care of our skin, hair, and eyes to prevent damage, and also know the correct methods of removing the colours.

 Side effects of Using Synthetic Holi colours

-Contact of chemical colors in eyes can cause irritation, watering of eyes, corneal abrasions and conjunctivitis.
-In rare cases, systemic side effects can occur due to chemicals which can manifest as breathlessness and cyanosis.
-These chemicals can even cause serious injury to the skin upon scratching besides leading sadly sometimes even to life long impairments like blindness, skin diseases like vitiligo.
-Liquid colours available in the market are even more harmful than powder colors as they tend to collect in fold areas such as groin and armpit area.
+Contact with chemical colors in the eyes can cause irritation, watering of the eyes, corneal abrasions, and conjunctivitis.
+In rare cases, systemic side effects can occur due to chemicals, which can manifest as breathlessness and cyanosis.
+These chemicals can even cause serious injury to the skin upon scratching, besides leading, sadly, sometimes even to lifelong impairments like blindness, skin diseases like vitiligo.
+Liquid colours available in the market are even more harmful than powder colors as they tend to collect in fold areas such as the groin and armpit area.

 Precautionary Tips